About the pyOpenSci software peer review process#

 pyOpenSci leads an open, volunteer-based review process for scientific Python open source software.
 Our review process focuses on:

-• Test coverage that supports the maintenance of code function.
-Test coverage also makes it easier for contributors to see how their contributions impact other parts of the code,
+Test coverage that supports the maintenance of code function.
+Test coverage also makes it easier for contributors to understand how their contributions impact other parts of the code,

-• Evaluation of infrastructure such as continuous integration that runs rest suites and code format checks on pull requests.
+Evaluation of infrastructure such as continuous integration that runs test suites and code format checks on pull requests.
 This infrastructure supports software quality and reliability.
-It also makes it easier to contributors to submit changes to code base and know that those changes aren’t breaking other parts of the code.
+It also makes it easier for contributors to submit changes to the code base and know that those changes aren’t breaking other parts of the code.

 The overarching goal of this review process is to improve the quality, consistency and usability of scientific software tools over time.
-Further, we ensure that packages in our ecosystem are maintained over time.
+Further, we ensure that packages in our ecosystem are continuously maintained.
 Over time knowing that a tool is both vetted and maintained builds trust with tool users in the community.

 Peer review is needed in the scientific community#